 There could be some information which we want to collect if it’s supplied but we don’t want to explicitly prompt for it.
 For example, since cheese is usually assumed on the pizza we wouldn’t want our bot to explicitly ask if the customer wants cheese or not, but if they tell us that they don’t want cheese then we should capture it.

 We can do this with an optional slot, so if the information is provided then it is captured but it won’t be asked for.
 So for our pizza bot we can define an entity for dairy-free:

-And then add an optional prompt to handle this:
+And then add an optional slot to handle this:

-Note that there is no prompt, and there is no tick in the “Required” column.
+Note that there is no prompt, and it says “Optional”.
 Leaving the prompt empty like this makes the slot optional.
 Adding the $dairy_free variable to our response then gives us:

 That’s not what I want to know